-What is a plate lunch?
+What Is a plate lunch?

-A plate lunch in Hawaii is a plate full of food that usually cost under $10.00, usually around 5 bucks unless you get a mixed plate, which makes it closer to $10.
+A plate lunch in Hawaii is a plate full of food that usually costs under $10.00, usually around 5 bucks unless you get a mixed plate, which makes it closer to $10.
 There are two things that are always on every plate lunch; two scoops of rice and a scoop of macaroni salad.